-The Deutsch Laboratory is divided into a DNA synthesis production group and a synthetic biology applications group.
+The Synthetic Biology lab is divided into a DNA synthesis production group and a synthetic biology applications group.

 The DNA synthesis and assembly group